Flywheel-Co/flywheel-adapt/README.md

-# Flywheel Co.
-Sass Tools
+# Flywheel Adapt

-This is a group of frequently used and re-used Sass mixins, and other helpers to assist in rapid development.
+This is a SASS based foundation of commonly used mixins, classes and a default reset.
+It can be pulled into your project via Composer, Bower or download and import.

 ## Usage